How to reset your Advertising ID on Android devices

-It is only used by applications offered on Google Play and the only allowed persistent identifier for all advertising purposes.
+It is only used by applications offered on Google Play and is the only allowed persistent identifier for all advertising purposes.

-Step 2: Locate and tap on the Ads menu under Services.
+2. Locate and tap on the Ads menu under Services.

 Once you reset the advertising ID, a new ID is displayed immediately on the same page.
-Since a new ID is assigned now, advertisers cannot link past actions anymore to the device if only the advertising ID was used for that.
+Since a new identifier is assigned now, advertisers cannot link past actions anymore to the device.

-This tells apps not to use the advertising ID for tracking purposes and to only show regular advertisement but not interest-based ads on the device.
+This tells apps not to use the advertising ID for tracking purposes and to only show regular advertisements but not interest-based ads on the device.

 According to Google, apps must check the settings of the Android device and respect them.
 If interest-based ads are disabled on the device, apps must honor that.
 Failure to do so is a policy violation.

-It states that companies may not link the advertising identifier to personal identifiable information or persistent device identifiers such as the IMEI or Mac address of the device without explicit consent.
+The content policy page offers additional information on how the advertising ID may be used by companies or developers.
+It states that companies may not link the advertising identifier to personal identifiable information or persistent device identifiers such as the IMEI or MAC address of the device without explicit consent.